 High Charter: Spoken in the mercantile courts of the Charter Nations.
 A language of incredible depth and breadth, it allows exquisite construction of compound words and vocabulary serves as a status symbol.
-Can roll Intelligence when speaking High Charter.
+You can apply INT instead of CHA to checks and reaction rolls when speaking High Charter.

 Court Obsequience: High speech of the orcish River Kingdoms.
-In theory a simple tongue with few words, but in practice an elaborate work of metaphor, poetry, flattery, and implication. -1 difficulty per flattering title invented when speaking Court Obsequience.
+In theory a simple tongue with few words, but in practice an elaborate work of metaphor, poetry, flattery, and implication. +1 to relevant checks per flattering title invented when speaking Court Obsequience.

 Big Talk: A dead language, found on ruins and other artefacts from the Time Before The Sun.
 Written in angular strokes implying it was meant to be pressed into tablets.
-Exceptionally well-suited to intimidation, with as many ways to threaten as most languages have of describing beauty. -2 difficulty to intimidate when speaking Big Talk.
+Exceptionally well-suited to intimidation, with as many ways to threaten as most languages have of describing beauty. +2 to relevant checks made to intimidate when speaking Big Talk.